-- Coverlets may be a single layer or multiple (quilted) layers of fabric. - They can be tucked in if one is looking for a more finished contemporary look. - Manufacturers of these types of products typically produce matching shams in the same textile as the coverlet or blanket cover. - A coverlet is a smaller version of a bedspread. - Bedspreads are not as popular today as they once were because the mattress industry has no standard thickness, resulting in no standard as far as the height of beds. - The "drop to the floor" traditional bedspread are custom made depending on the mattress thickness and bed frame heights.
+• Coverlets may be a single layer or multiple (quilted) layers of fabric. • They can be tucked in if one is looking for a more finished contemporary

+• Manufacturers of these types of products typically produce matching shams in the same textile as the coverlet or blanket cover. • A coverlet is a smaller version of a bedspread. • Bedspreads are not as popular today as they once were because the mattress industry has no standard thickness, resulting in no standard as

+• The "drop to the floor" traditional bedspread are custom made depending on the mattress thickness and bed frame heights.